Our Everest base camp trek tips cover everything from permits and teahouses to where to get the best views

 This is very much down to the individual.
 I didn’t take Diamox, but I have been up to this altitude several times before so knew what to expect.
 However, I did have some with me in case I felt bad at the higher altitudes.

-The best advice I can give is what my guide gave to us.
+The best advice I can give is what trekking guides have told me in the past.
 Have some Diamox with you and take it as soon as you start to feel the pulsing headaches that are synonymous with altitude sickness.
 He said it’s good to have some available at the higher altitudes – particularly at Gorakshep where you sleep at 5,300m – so you can use it to help you get a good night’s sleep.

 Yes!
 Despite the cold, the sun is intense.
 Make sure you wear sunscreen with an SPF of at least 40, lip balm with SPF protection, sunglasses and a sunhat.

-One of the most important tips for trekking to Everest base camp is to make sure you select a travel insurance policy that has sufficient medical coverage.
+One of the most important Everest base camp trek tips is to make sure you select a travel insurance policy that has sufficient medical coverage.
 It must have a minimum coverage of $200,000 USD for repatriation and emergency rescue.
 Make sure you check how your policy covers ‘dangerous activities’ such as trekking at altitude and mountaineering.

 It must cover the possibility of a helicopter evacuation for trekkers and general medical evacuation to Bangkok or Delhi, which alone can cost $40,000 USD.